Halfwalker/ZFS-root/README.md

 * [Packer](https://developer.hashicorp.com/packer) config to generate a *qcow2* KVM disk image for testing or CI/CD

 *initramfs-tools* is NOT used, and is in fact disabled via `apt-mark hold initramfs-tools`.
 Instead *dracut* is used for managing the initramfs.

+## UEFI SecureBoot

+For SecureBoot to be enabled and configured, the system must first be put into Setup Mode.
+This will vary by system, but generally it means that any existing keys must be deleted in the bios config for UEFI SecureBoot.

+[sbctl](https://github.com/Foxboron/sbctl) will be installed to manage the setup and configuration.
+If the system is in Setup mode, the general process is as follows :

+* **create-keys** : This will generate the local set of keys
+* **enroll-keys --microsoft** : This enrolls the new keys _and_ the default Microsoft keys into the UEFI SecureBoot efi vars
+* **sign** : Use the new keys to sign the various bootable bits

+A **systemd-path** config is put in place in `/etc/systemd/system/zfsbootmenu-update*` to watch the **zfsbootmenu** files.
+If they ever change (eg. upgraded) then a new efi bundle is created and signed.
+This way you don't have to remember to re-create and sign when you upgrade

 ## Configuration